tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 * We used a logistic regression model to predict whether or not an individual has diabetes, based on a set of diagnostic metrics provided as a data set.
 The logistic regression model was validated using a scoring feature, revealing that the model is somewhat accurate.
 However, can you trust that the prediction is correct?

-  * Ask students how sure they are that their models can actually predict diabetes.
+  * Ask the class: How sure are they that models can actually predict diabetes?

     * **Answer:** 75 percent sure, as described by the scored accuracy.

-  * Ask students if anyone would feel comfortable giving the diagnosis of diabetes based on the predictions of the model.
+  * Ask the class: Would anyone would feel comfortable giving the diagnosis of diabetes based on the predictions of the model?
 Why or why not?

     * **Answer:** No. The prediction is not 100% accurate.
 There is room for error, as well as false positives.

-  * Ask students if they'd rather have a model that incorrectly flags diabetes for patients that didn't actually have the disease, or would you rather miss predicting the disease in some patients?
+  * Ask the class: Would they rather have a model that incorrectly flags diabetes for patients that didn't actually have the disease, or would they rather miss predicting the disease in some patients?
 What is better: the false-positive or false-negative?

-    * **Answer:** Neither option is preferred.
-Both leave opportunities for inaccuracy.

-    * **Answer:** A model that incorrectly flags diabetes for patients that don't have the disease (false positive).
+    * **Answer:** False positive (a model that incorrectly flags diabetes for patients that don't have the disease).
 Additional tests can be run to refine the prediction and filter out individuals who do not have diabetes.
-This way, anyone with the potential of having it can be given the treatment they need.
+This way, those that might have it can be given the treatment they need.

 * Explain to students that in order to evaluate a model, they must do more than score/measure the model for accuracy.
 In addition to accuracy, a model must be measured for **precision** and **recall**, both of which can be used to eliminate false positives and false negatives.